alexanian/socratic-form-microscopy/_posts/2017-04-26-an-update-on-a-prediction.md

   - canada
   - trudeau
 ---

-Back in February, <a href="https://socratic-form-microscopy.com/2017/02/05/on-norms/">I predicted</a> that the slew of scandals Trudeau was facing wouldn't decrease his approval ratings.
+Back in February, <a href="{{ site.baseurl }}/2017/02/05/on-norms/">I predicted</a> that the slew of scandals Trudeau was facing wouldn't decrease his approval ratings.
 To put numbers on this, I gave my confidence intervals for Trudeau's approval ratings in April.

 Thanks to the "<a href="http://www.cbc.ca/news2/interactives/leadermeter/index.html">Leader Meter</a>", it's easy for me to check up on how Trudeau is doing.
 As of right now, the most recent poll has him at 48% approval (this is conveniently the first poll since April 1st, making it useful for the purposes of checking my prediction), while Éric Grenier's model has him at 50.6% approval.